Hurts So Good

 "Hurts So Good" is a song by American singer-songwriter John Mellencamp, who was performing under the stage name "John Cougar" at the time.
 The song was a number two hit on the US Billboard Hot 100.
 It was the one of three hit singles from his 1982 studio album, American Fool.
 The others were "Jack & Diane" and "Hand to Hold on To".
-The song was a success for Mellencamp, winning the Best Rock Vocal Performance, Male at the 25th Grammy Awards on February 23, 1983, and being one his most popular.
+The song was a success for Mellencamp, winning the Best Rock Vocal Performance, Male at the 25th Grammy Awards on February 23, 1983, and being one of his most popular.

 Background and recording

 "Hurts So Good" was written by John Mellencamp and George Green, Mellencamp's childhood friend and occasional writing partner.
 The song was first conceived, Mellencamp claims, when he had uttered the phrase "hurt so good.”
 Mellencamp repeated the lines to Green, and they finished the song very quickly.
 In 2004, Mellencamp expounded on the writing of "Hurts So Good" in an interview with American Songwriter magazine: "George Green and I wrote that together.
 We exchanged lines back and forth between each other and laughed about it at the time.
 Then I went and picked up the guitar, and within seconds, I had those chords."

 The song was recorded at Cherokee Studios in Los Angeles, California and was engineered by Don Gehman and George Tutko.
-Backing Mellencamp were Larry Crane and Mike Wanchic (guitars, backing vocals), Kenny Aronoff (drums), George "Chocolate" Perry (bass) and Dave Parman (backing vocals).
+Backing Mellencamp were Larry Crane and Mike Wanchic (guitars, backing vocals), Kenny Aronoff (drums), George "Chocolate" Perry (bass), and Dave Parman (backing vocals).